You are Welcomed Back

 Terri Groh

-Terri Groh serves as Northeastern Alliance Women's director.
-She is also the Disciplemaking Ministries director at Jamestown C&MA Church in Jamestown, NY.
-She has been in full-time ministry, serving alongside her husband, Dan, for the past 34 years.
-Terri holds a BA in psychology from Nyack College and a master’s of professional studies from Alliance Theological Seminary.
-She is consecrated with The Christian and Missionary Alliance.
-Terri is an author and has written five women's devotional books.
-Her website is www.encouragementforadiscouragedworld.com.
+Terri Groh serves as the Northeastern Alliance women's director, as well as the disciple- making ministries director at Jamestown C&MA Church in Jamestown, NY.
+Terri holds a bachelor of arts in psychology from Nyack College and a master of professional studies from Alliance Theological Seminary, and she is consecrated and ordained with The Christian and Missionary Alliance.
+Terri is an author and has written four women's devotional books, a Bible study on the epistle of James, and a plant-based cookbook.
+Her website is www.encouragingdeeproots.com.